Here are the techniques for installing the material to the nest:

-Welcome to the backstage of the ‘ Falcons of Théding ‘, on this page you will discover how is installed in the nest, the material to film the Falcons, and what programs are used to allow the broadcast of the video on the Internet.
+Welcome behind the scenes of the ‘ Falcons of Théding ‘, on this page you will find out how is installed in the nest, the material to film the Falcons, and what software is used to allow the broadcast of the video on the Internet.

-The Internet modem, which is also switched on 24 hours a day, is set up to redirect (TCP) the broadcast server (external to the network) to the camera locally (inside the network).
+The Internet modem, which is also switched on 24 hours a day, is set up to redirect (TCP) the broadcast server (external to the network) to the local cameras (inside the network).

 The domain and the domain name are hosted by OVH (30 €/year).

 The site is managed thanks to WordPress (free).

 The new nest installed in the winter 2016-2017 visible in the photo below (in open position) was designed with 2 openings, identified in red (up and back) to place the webcam.

 In 2017, there was only one I.P. webcam (Edimax IC 3110W) that allowed the nest to be tracked in real time.

 The broadcast server that was used this year is IPcamLive, this one connects to the Internet modem in order to recover the video of the webcam and diffuses This image more widely: this means that it allows to broadcast the webcam live to an unlimited number of People simultaneously.

 This paid service (30 €/mois/webcam) also allows to archive 1 image of the nest every 2 minutes.

 Until the end of 2017, the site was administered with the Macromedia Dreamweaver 8 (Adobe) program.